Skip to main content Scroll Top

 Dallas Film Society Artistic Director

 James Faust began as the Senior Programmer at the Society’s inaugural 2006 AFI DALLAS Film Festival.
-A graduate of Cinema Studies at SMU following Telecommunication/Theatre degrees at Texas Tech University, Faust began his film career as a grip on Armageddon and the locally produced television series, Walker Texas Ranger.
-After working his way up to being a commercial producer, Faust started a local production company for which he won a local Emmy.
+A graduate of Cinema Studies at SMU following Telecommunication/ Theatre degrees at Texas Tech University, Faust began his film career as a Grip on Armageddon and the locally produced television series, Walker Texas Ranger.
+After working his way up to being a commercial Producer, Faust started a local production company for which he won a local Emmy.
 One of the founding members of the Deep Ellum Film Festival, Faust held the positions of Associate Programmer, Managing Director, and Programming Director during that festival’s seven-year run.
-Instrumental in the formation of AFI DALLAS and the Dallas Film Society, Faust has also served as a programmer with the Asian Film Festival of Dallas, The Austin Film Festival of Austin and the Texas Black Film Festival of Dallas.
-He was honored by that festival as Filmmaker of the Year in 2009.
+Instrumental in the formation of AFI DALLAS and the Dallas Film Society, Faust has also served as a Programmer with the Asian Film Festival of Dallas, The Austin Film Festival of Austin and the Texas Black Film Festival of Dallas.
+He was honored by that festival as Filmmaker of the year in 2009.
 Faust has served on juries and panels all over the world speaking about film festival management, programming and marketing.
 He resides on the Board of Directors for Arts Fighting Cancer.
 Faust loves his family.
 Loves film.
 Loves Dallas.
 Wants you to stay in school.

 Scott Hadden